poroping/terraform-provider-fortios/docs/resources/firewallshaper_trafficshaper.md

 * `diffservcode` - DiffServ setting to be applied to traffic accepted by this shaper.
 * `dscp_marking_method` - Select DSCP marking method.
 Valid values: `multi-stage` `static` .
 * `exceed_bandwidth` - Exceed bandwidth used for DSCP multi-stage marking.
 Units depend on the bandwidth-unit setting.
-* `exceed_class_id` - Class ID for traffic in [guaranteed-bandwidth, maximum-bandwidth].
+* `exceed_class_id` - Class ID for traffic in guaranteed-bandwidth and maximum-bandwidth.
 This attribute must reference one of the following datasources: `firewall.traffic-class.class-id` .
-* `exceed_dscp` - DSCP mark for traffic in [guaranteed-bandwidth, exceed-bandwidth].
+* `exceed_dscp` - DSCP mark for traffic in guaranteed-bandwidth and exceed-bandwidth.
 * `guaranteed_bandwidth` - Amount of bandwidth guaranteed for this shaper (0 - 16776000).
 Units depend on the bandwidth-unit setting.
 * `maximum_bandwidth` - Upper bandwidth limit enforced by this shaper (0 - 16776000).
 0 means no limit.
 Units depend on the bandwidth-unit setting.
-* `maximum_dscp` - DSCP mark for traffic in [exceed-bandwidth, maximum-bandwidth].
+* `maximum_dscp` - DSCP mark for traffic in exceed-bandwidth and maximum-bandwidth.
 * `name` - Traffic shaper name.
 * `overhead` - Per-packet size overhead used in rate computations.
 * `per_policy` - Enable/disable applying a separate shaper for each policy.
 For example, if enabled the guaranteed bandwidth is applied separately for each policy.
 Valid values: `disable` `enable` .